btrask/stronglink/README.md

 **What is the status of the project?**
 I've been using StrongLink (and earlier prototypes) for my own notes for years.
 So far I haven't lost any data.

 It's currently missing a large number of features.
+Most major problems are documented as GitHub issues.

-The client API (used for syncing) will change slightly before version 1.0 is reached.
+The [client API](TODO) (used for syncing) will change slightly before version 1.0 is reached.
 There will be a way to migrate your notes.

 The server API (used for embedding as a library) is completely unfinished and isn't ready (or documented) for public consumption.